-Except for budgetary purposes, the bases of accounting used by the city are in conformity with generally accepted accounting principles (GAAP), as applicable to governmental units, and are consistent with the Governmental Accounting Standards Board (GASB) Cod.
-Sec.
-1600, Basis of Accounting.
-All governmental funds are accounted for using a current financial resources-current assets and current liabilities-measurement focus.
+Except for budgetary purposes, the bases of accounting used by the city conform to accounting principles generally accepted in the United States of America (GAAP), as applicable to governmental units, and are consistent with the Governmental Accounting Standards Board (GASB) Codification Section 1600, Basis of Accounting.

+All governmental funds are accounted for using a current financial resources measurement focus.
 The modified accrual basis of accounting is utilized for governmental and agency funds.
-Revenues are recognized when they are susceptible to accrual (both measurable and available).
+Revenues are recognized when they are both measurable and available.
 Expenditures are recognized when the related liability is incurred, except for interest on long-term debt, which is recorded when due.

-The measurement focus for the city's proprietary funds is on the flow of total economic resources (all assets and all liabilities).
-The accrual basis of accounting (revenues are recognized when earned and expenses when incurred) is utilized by the city in its proprietary funds.
+The measurement focus for the city's proprietary funds is on the flow of economic resources.
+The accrual basis of accounting (revenues are recognized when earned and expenses when incurred) is utilized by the city in its proprietary and agency funds.